Oh, they kill with kindness!

 tamฤshฤ-e-ahl-e-karam dekhte haiรฑ

-(faqฤซroรฑ: dervishes, vagrants one who lead mystic life, bhes: disguise, tamฤshฤ-e-ahl-e-karam: spectacle, exhibition of the people of kindness.
-I put on the guise of a vagrant mendicant and witnesses the spectacle of the conduct of the people of generosity.
-I do this not because I need of their generosity but with a view to determining the virtue in the so-called kind people; after all genuinely-generous people go through their kind deeds privately without a fanfare.)
+(faqฤซroรฑ: dervishes, vagrants—those who lead a mystic life; bhes: disguise; tamฤshฤ-e-ahl-e-karam: spectacle of the people of kindness.
+I put on the guise of a mendicant vagrant and witness the spectacle of the conduct of the so-called generous people—not because I need their generosity, but to test whether it is genuine, for truly generous people perform their acts quietly, without fanfare.)

 Comments